aospan/docker-stt/README.md

 ```
 /opt/in/in.wav HELLO THIS IS SPEECH TO TEXT RECOGNITION FOR JOKER PROJECT
 ```
-ouput also contains a lot of debug messages (ignore it).
+output also contains a lot of debug messages (ignore it).

 ## Provide your own audio (wav) file
 Record your file first with following command (works under Linux)